epicentre-msf/repicentre/README.md

 Comments are pretty robust and will stay on the html file even when we render again !
 If the text that you selected for the comment is not there anymore, the comments will be an *orphan* comment, still visible on the document but not attached to any text, and it looks like we cannot attach it back to a portion of the text but at least there is no lose of information.

-Once you are happy with the comments push the changes (you need to push `docs` here) to the remote and the other reviewer should have access to the comments in the `.html` file.
+When you comment make sure you add `[YOUR-NAME]` in front of it, otherwise we loose track of authors when sharing comments.
+Once you are happy with the comments, you need to extract them as a `.JSN` format, and drop the file in the github issue that you created earlier (`review session-name`).
+These can then be downloaded and imported inside hypothes.is to be read by the meian author.
+He/She can also repply to comments, but please make sure `[YOUR-NAME]` is added in front of all comments.

 Once the session is completed, we need to make sure that the comments are manually deleted, and that the YAML option for hypothesis is set to false.